Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Methods

 \subsection{Learning hydrodynamic equation}

-We introduce a learning framework that uses microscopic discrete particle data as input and produces sparse, interpretable, most expected hydrodynamic equations as output (see Fig.~\ref{fig.method.schematics}).
-We demonstrate it for the simulation data of the two models, the Vicsek model and the ABPs.
-In these particle models, $N$ particles are initially randomly distributed and oriented on a domain.
-The discrete data sets of the particle's trajectories ($r_i (t)$, where $i= 1, 2, ...N$) along with particle orientation ($\theta_i(t)$) at discrete times $(t,t+\Delta t,...,t+T\Delta t)$ are collected.
-We then transform the discrete data into continuum fields at each snapshot.
-Subsequently, we can derive hydrodynamic equations for density field $\rho(t, x)$ and polarization density field $\mathbf{p}(t, x)$.
-This process involves constructing over-complete and estimating the most likely dictionary terms encompassing all conceivable right-hand-side terms, aligning with symmetries and conservation laws.
-We numerically evaluate the values of these terms using the field data(see Sec.~\ref{sec.regression}).
-At each sampling point, we compute the spatial and time derivatives of the fields.
-To compute the time derivative, we use $5$ snapshots at each sampling point.
-The dictionary terms and time derivative obtained from the data are used for the estimation of the coefficients $\mathbf{w}$.
-To realize coarse-graining in time, the time derivatives are computed at different time intervals of $\tau_\mathrm{w}$ (See Sec.~\ref{sec.method.coarsegraining}).
-The coarse-graining in space is made by using a filter of wavenumbers when the inverse Fourier transformation of each dictionary term is performed.
-We will explain the details of each step in the next sections.
+We introduce a learning framework that uses microscopic discrete particle data as input and produces sparse, interpretable, most expected hydrodynamic equations as output (see Fig.~\ref{fig.method.schematics}\NY{(a-d)}). \NY{(a)}The discrete data sets of the particle's trajectories ($r_i (t)$, where $i= 1, 2, ...N$) along with particle orientation ($\theta_i(t)$) at discrete times $(t,t+\Delta t,...,t+T\Delta t)$ are collected \NY{(Sec.\ref{sec.simulations})}. \NY{(b)}We then transform the discrete data into continuum fields at each snapshot \NY{(Sec.\ref{sec.hydrodynamic.fields})}.
+Subsequently, \NY{(c,d)}we can derive hydrodynamic equations for \BR{the} density field $\rho(t, x)$ and polarization density field $\mathbf{p}(t, x)$.
+This process involves \NY{(d) constructing over-complete dictionary terms encompassing all conceivable right-hand-side terms, aligning with symmetries and conservation laws (Sec.\ref{sec.dictionary.terms}, see also \cite{Supekar:2021}). } We numerically evaluate the values of these terms using the field data. \NY{(c)}At each sampling point, we compute the spatial and time derivatives of the fields.
+To compute the time derivative, we use $5$ snapshots at each sampling point. \NY{ To realize coarse-graining in time, the time derivatives are computed at different time intervals of $\tau_\mathrm{w}$ (See Sec.~\ref{sec.method.coarsegraining}).
+The coarse-graining in space is made by using a filter of wavenumbers when the inverse Fourier transformation of each dictionary term is performed. } \NY{(d)}The dictionary terms and time derivative obtained from the data are used for the estimation of the coefficients $\mathbf{w}$. \NY{ To estimate the most relevant terms, we compute the error during the elimination of each dictionary term and analyze when the optimal number of dictionary terms is attained (Sec.~\ref{sec.regression}). } We will explain the details of each step in the \BR{following} sections.